 John Gambale as been running the Storm from Day 1.
 He has coached at various levels of softball including high school and college.
 John is entering his second season as a softball coach at Brandeis University after 2 years at Eastern Nazarene College.
 "I am still having a blast!
 As long as I enjoy this and the young ladies want to be here, we will continue".

 This all began 21 years ago when my eldest daughter, Marissa, was 9 (she is now 30) and wanted to keep playing ball after her Little League season ended in mid-June.
 JO (Junior Olympic) ball was not prevalent in this area.
 A team far away, offered her a spot.
 It didn’t make much sense to me to do all of that driving for a 9-year-old to play softball so I decided to get 12 local girls together and try it ourselves.
 Once my 2 other daughters expressed interest, more teams started to form.

 Fast-forward to today, the Storm now fields 7 U12-U18+ aged JO softball teams.
 I’m particular in my coaching methods.
 We strive to place a high focus on improving all of the players, which usually boils down to fundamentals.
 I’ve been very concerned about which coaches I invite in.
 I want consistency, a strong effort, and in an enjoyable atmosphere.
 We have a coaching curriculum that all must follow.
 This is a tremendous aid in delivering a consistent message to the players.

 We at the Storm are very fortunate to have the following college softball coaches actively working with the Storm and our players.
 Currently these include

-Tufts, Brandeis, and Suffolk Universities as well as Eastern Nazarene College.
+Tufts, Brandeis, and Suffolk Universities.